rusbomber/VictoriaLogs/docs/victorialogs/data-ingestion/Journald.md

 VictoriaLogs can be configured for skipping the given [log fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) for logs ingested via journald protocol, via `-journald.ignoreFields` command-line flag, which accepts comma-separated list of log fields to ignore.
 This list can contain log field prefixes ending with `*` such as `some-prefix*`.
 In this case all the fields starting from `some-prefix` are ignored.
+> [!NOTE]
+> Starting systemd-journal-upload v258 ignored fields can be set using `VL-Ignore-Fields` HTTP header.

 See [the list of supported Journald fields](https://www.freedesktop.org/software/systemd/man/latest/systemd.journal-fields.html).